-Urdbean (Vigna mungo (L.) Hepper) is an important leguminous crop of the Indian subcontinent and it is the rich source of protein in the human diet.
-It is one of the short-duration pulse crops cultivated throughout the year under various agro-climatic conditions (Jayasekhar and Ebenezar, 2016).
-In India, the major urdbean growing states are Madhya Pradesh, Rajasthan, Uttar Pradesh and Tamil Nadu.
+Urdbean (Vigna mungo L. Hepper.) is an important leguminous crop of the Indian subcontinent and it is a rich source of protein in the human diet.
+It is one of the short-duration pulse crops cultivated throughout the year under various agro-climatic conditions (Jayasekhar Ebenezar, 2016).
+In India, the major urdbean growing states are Madhya Pradesh, Rajasthan, Uttar Pradesh, and Tamil Nadu.
 The highest production was recorded by the state of Madhya Pradesh (11.91 lakh tonnes) followed by Rajasthan (3.76 lakh tonnes) and Uttar Pradesh (3.25 lakh tonnes).
-In India, Tamil Nadu occupies 4th position under cultivation of 4.41 lakh hactares and 5th position under the production of 2.74 lakh tonnes (DES, 2019).
+In India, Tamil Nadu occupies 4th position under cultivation of 4.41 lakh hectares and 5th position under the production of 2.74 lakh tonnes (DES, 2019).
 The crop is highly prone to attack by many virus diseases.
-Among them, urdbean leaf crinkle disease (ULCD) is considered to be a serious one which resulted in drastic yield loss ranging from 35-81% depending upon the season and variety (Reddy et al., 2005).
+Among them, urdbean leaf crinkle disease (ULCD) is considered to be a serious one that resulted in drastic yield loss ranging from 35-81% depending upon the season and variety (Reddy et al., 2005).

-The disease was first reported from Delhi by Nariani (1960) and Williams et al. (1968).
-It was characterized by the symptoms viz., extreme crinkling, puckering, curling of leaves, malformation of flowers and stunted growth (Iftikhar et al., 2020).
-There is no detailed information related to etiology of ULCD but there are reports on the various transmission of ULCD.
+The disease was first reported in Delhi by Nariani (1960) and Williams et al. (1968).
+It was characterized by the symptoms viz., extreme crinkling, puckering, curling of leaves, malformation of flowers, and stunted growth (Iftikhar et al., 2020).
+There is no detailed information related to the etiology of ULCD but there are reports on the various transmission of

+ULCD.
 Seed transmission of ULCD was first reported by Kolte and Nene (1972).
-The percent transmission of ULCD in urdbean and mungbean was 34.50% and 26.25% respectively (Kanimozhiet al., 2009).
-The disease wasalso reported to be transmitted by various insect vectors (Narayanaswamy and Jaganathan, 1973; Beniwal and Bharathan, 1984) and sap (Biswas et al., 2012) but not transmitted through soil (Beniwalet al., 1983).The economic importance of the disease was investigated by surveying for the incidence of ULCD in major urdbean growing districts of Tamil Nadu and also the transmission characters of ULCD was studied to understand the etiology which share the similar characters with already identified and established plant viruses of other crops.
+The percent transmission of ULCD in urdbean and mungbean was 34.50% and 26.25% respectively (Kanimozhi et al., 2009).
+The disease was also reported to be transmitted by various insect vectors (Narayanaswamy and Jaganathan, 1973; Beniwal and Bharathan, 1984) and sap (Biswas et al., 2012) but not transmitted through soil (Beniwal et al., 1983).
+The economic importance of the disease was investigated by surveying the incidence of ULCD in major urdbean growing districts of Tamil Nadu and also the transmission characteristics of ULCD were studied to understand the etiology which share similar characteristics with already identified established plant viruses of other crops.